PART IV. ADMINISTRATION

 B. Hear and decide applications for conditional use permits and variances in conjunction with a conditional use permit;

-C. Hear and impose conditions of approval on applications for design review approval referred to the Planning Commission by the Design Review Commission for the purpose of addressing significant environmental impacts described in the environmental impact report for the project;
+C. Hear and decide applications for design review approval referred to the Planning Commission by the Design Review Commission;

 D. Hear and make recommendations to the City Council concerning hillside planned development (H-P-D) permit applications and planned development (P-D) permit applications;

-E. Hear and decide authorized appeals from decisions or determinations made by the Design Review Commission, the Zoning Administrator and the Planning Manager as enumerated in this chapter;
+E. Hear and decide authorized appeals from decisions or determinations made by the Zoning Administrator and the Community Development Director as enumerated in this chapter;

 F. Hear and decide proposals for the revocation or modification of conditional use permits;